substack/hello-frame-rpc/readme.markdown

 `cb(err, remote)` fires when a parent iframe successfully connects with `remote`, a [frame-rpc](https://npmjs.com/package/frame-rpc) handle.

+`origin` can be the string `'*'` (anything), an allowed string url, an array of allowed string urls, or a `function (x) {}` that will take the incoming origin as its argument and should return a boolean about whether the origin argument is allowed.

 The `remote` handle has `.call()` and `.apply()` methods to call functions on the remote endpoint with an optional callback as the last argument.

 ## rpc.connect(src, methods={}, cb)

+Connect to `src`, a url string to open in an iframe.
+`methods` will be exposed to the iframe.

 `cb(err, remote)` fires when the "server" iframe is fully connected with `remote`, a [frame-rpc](https://npmjs.com/package/frame-rpc) handle.